 Life on Hold

-It's surprising what you will do when despite having a job you find yourself homeless, you do start sneaking around as you try to keep up the pretence that everything is normal in your life despite the fact you are wearing the same clothes you have for the last few days.
+It's surprising what you will do when despite having a job you find yourself homeless, you start sneaking around as you try to keep up the pretence that everything is normal in your life despite the fact you are wearing the same clothes you have for the last few days.
 And despite trying to be careful you leave tell tale clues that things are not alright whilst it feels like everything is conspiring against you.
-That is partly as to what "8 Minutes Idle" is about but embellished to a comical level so Dan's hidden cat happens to leave a urine stain on a ceiling tile whilst Dan has to use the soap from the dispenser to have a wash.
+That is partly what "8 Minutes Idle" is about but embellished to a comical level so Dan's hidden cat happens to leave a urine stain on a ceiling tile whilst Dan has to use the soap from the dispenser in the toilets to have a wash.

 Now there is more to "8 Minutes Idle" than this because we get a look at people's life away from the office such as Teri's less than great living environment whist Dan's dad, well let's just say he is played by Paul Kaye and is by no means a regular sort of guy.
 The thing is that whilst all this is entertaining you sort of feel like it isn't heading anywhere and is just the humour of a homeless guy working and sleeping in a call centre.